Internet censorship in the United States: Court rulings

 In April 2022, District Judge Katherine Polk Failla issued a site blocking order against three piracy websites, which were cited in lawsuits brought upon by a group of Israeli media companies, but whose operators failed to appear in court.
 The order mandated that the three websites, as well as any "newly-discovered websites" found to be operated by the defendants, be blocked by all US ISPs.
 It prohibited any third-party service operator from doing business with or offering services to the defendants, and ordered that their domain names be seized and transferred to the plaintiffs.
 This order is similar to, but goes beyond what was proposed in SOPA.

+In 2024, the Supreme Court addressed the relationship between social media platforms and the government in Murphy v.
+Missouri.
+After lower court injunctions restricted against federal officials interacting with social media platforms regarding content moderation, the Court overturned those injunctions, holding that the plaintiffs lacked standing.
+The decision reopened debate over how the government may appropriately interact with private platforms while remaining consistent with the First Amendment and avoiding undue influence over speech.

 In 2025, the Supreme Court ruled in Free Speech Coalition v.
 Paxton that states could require age verification systems.

 Censorship by institutions

 The constitutional and other legal protections that prohibit or limit government censorship of the Internet do not generally apply to corporations.
 Corporations may choose to limit the content they make available or allow others to make available on the Internet.
 Corporations may be encouraged by government pressure or required by law or court order to remove or limit access to content that is judged to be obscene (including child pornography), harmful to children, defamatory, pose a threat to national security, promote illegal activities such as gambling, prostitution, theft of intellectual property, hate speech, and inciting violence.

 Public and private institutions that provide Internet access for their employees, customers, students, or members will sometimes limit this access in an attempt to ensure it is used only for the organization's purposes.
 This can include content-control software to limit access to entertainment content in business and educational settings and limits to high-bandwidth services.
 Some institutions also block outside e-mail services as a precaution, usually initiated out of concerns for network security or concerns that e-mail might be used intentionally or unintentionally to expose trade secrets or other confidential information.